 Verónica Jiménez is an intern for ART WORKS Projects.
 She is a rising senior at Cristo Rey Jesuit High School and has a passion for art and music.
 She has worked at ART WORKS Projects for the past year, and her goal is to help the organization raise awareness about human rights issues.
 In the future she hopes to attend the School of the Art Institute to pursue a career that involves art and/or social justice.

 Greg Doench is an architect and exhibition designer who has worked internationally on a range of cultural, commercial, and institutional buildings.
-As a principle in the national architectural design studio LARC, Greg brings years of international project experience as well as a background in large buildings and small scale furniture and fabrication.
-He provides the creative team with strong technical support in all of its installations.
-Greg’s experience in designing cultural centers also allows him to understand and account for the challenges and opportunities of the large international tours undertaken in each of ART WORKS Projects’ installations.
+As a co-founder of LARC Inc., the national architectural practice out of which ART WORKS Projects evolved, Doench brings years of international project experience as well as a background in large buildings and small scale furniture and fabrication.
+Doench’s experience in designing cultural centers also allows him to understand and account for the technical challenges and opportunities of the large international tours undertaken in each of ART WORKS Projects’ installations.

 Maren Wickwire is a Chicago-based documentary director and producer.
-Maren’s documentaries and media work for nonprofits reflect her desire to see social change and justice.
-Her work has brought her to Holocaust survivors, Arab Christians in the Westbank, underserved women in Tajikistan, and ex-guerilla fighters in Huanuco, Peru.
+Wickwire’s documentaries and media work for nonprofits reflect her desire to see social change and justice.
+Her work has brought her to Holocaust survivors, Arab Christians in the West Bank, underserved women in Tajikistan, and ex-guerilla fighters in Huanuco, Peru.
 She uses documentary film as a tool to raise awareness and give a voice to the untold stories of injustice.
-Maren has a degree in Communication Design from the Folkwang University of the Arts in Germany.
+Wickwire has a degree in Communication Design from the Folkwang University of the Arts in Germany.
 View samples of her work at www.manifestmedia.de and www.vimeo.com/manifestmedia

 BOARD OF DIRECTORS